Key Takeaways

 Or look at how ClickUp does it:

-By addressing a competitor's strengths with honesty and presenting them in a way that strengthens your product's advantages, you build credibility and keep the conversation grounded in real user needs.
+By addressing a competitor's strengths with honesty and presenting them in a way that reinforces your product's advantages, you build credibility and keep the conversation grounded in real user needs.

-Bold claims need real proof - otherwise they're empty words.
-The most effective comparison pages reinforce differentiators with data, case studies, and customer stories that show actual results.
+Bold claims need real proof.
+Otherwise they're empty words.
+The most effective comparison pages reinforce differentiators with data, case studies, and customer stories that show results — not promises.

 Numbers speak louder than words.
 Provide concrete data to support your claims.
 TripleDart Digital uses SaaS SEO case studies that highlight tangible results.
 Simple statements like: